• Sign in / New account

 Exhibition information

-The theme of my exhibition at Braziers Park is dedicated to The Female.
+The theme of my exhibition at Braziers Park was dedicated to The Female.
 I divided my work into the following subjects:

 Innocence, Insanity, Survival, Roots and The Nymph.